Krakenuspa/RayCode-Bot/README.md

 <h1>RayCode Discord Bot</h1>

 <h2>Origin</h2>
-<p>Got a sudden realization that emotes could be used for communication and in excitement wrote this bot.
+<p>Got a sudden realization that emotes could be used for communication in morse code and in excitement wrote this bot.
 This was a brief passion project originally designed for weathergirlray who you can find at https://www.twitch.tv/weathergirlray</p>

 <h2>What does it do</h2>
 <p>This bot is a morse code translator but you replace the default symbols like dots and dashes with your own custom text in two different alphabets, originally meant for twitch and discord emotes.</p>